giuseppemag/ballerina/docs/guidelines.md

 ##### Readonly context and writable state
-The very last thing we define in a `state.ts` file are the readonly context and the writable state of the domain.
+The very last thing we define in a `state.ts` file are the Readonly context and the writable state of the domain.
 The writable state is always the type of the state.
 This is just a disambiguation/hint for other developers, but there's nothing special here.
 Our domain will be able to read _and_ write this state.

-The readonly context on the other hand can be read, but cannot be written through updaters.
+The Readonly context on the other hand can be read, but cannot be written through updaters.
 For some domains with no dependencies this might be `Unit` (recall that `type Unit = {}`).
 For some subdomains it might be a slice of the domain states of the ancestors.
 For some domains it might be the state of other domains (it's always safe to read the state of other domains of course).
 Any combinations are allowed and also encountered in practice.

 For the `Parent` domain, we get: